The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 |Pests and Insects||Mealybugs, fungus gnats, scales, and spider mites|

 |Diseases||Root rot disease|

 |Toxicity||Toxic to Pets and moderately toxic to humans|

 You can use the information below to grow either of these two plants.

 1. Light Requirements and Location

-Both the string of pearls and string of tears requires bright, indirect sunlight to grow.
+Both the string of pearls and the string of tears require bright, indirect sunlight to grow.

-In their native environment, they are found trailing along on the ground below the shade of trees and big rocks.
+In their native environment, they trail along on the ground below the shade of trees and big rocks.

-Both of them grow well when provided with full sun in the morning and the evening time.
+Both grow well when provided with full sun in the morning and the evening.

 You should provide it with six to eight hours of bright, filtered sunlight daily to make it thrive beautifully.